Hypospadias

 In most cases, the foreskin is less developed and does not wrap completely around the penis, leaving the underside of the glans uncovered.
 Also, a downward bending of the penis, commonly referred to as chordee, may occur.
 Chordee is found in 10% of distal hypospadias and 50% of proximal hypospadias cases at the time of surgery.
 Also, the scrotum may be higher than usual on either side of the penis (called penoscrotal transposition).

 The cause of hypospadias is unknown; scientists have investigated both genetic and environmental mechanisms, such as prenatal hormones.
 Another model suggests hypospadias arises as a result of unerased epigenetic markers which canalize sexual development.
-It most often occurs by itself, without other variations, although in about 10% of cases it may be part of disorder of sex development condition or a medical syndrome with multiple abnormalities.
+It most often occurs by itself, without other variations, although in about 10% of cases it may be part of a disorder of sex development condition or a medical syndrome with multiple abnormalities.

 The most common associated difference is an undescended testicle, which has been reported in around 3% of infants with distal hypospadias and 10% with proximal hypospadias.
-The combination of hypospadias and an undescended testicle sometimes indicates a child has a difference of sex development condition, so additional testing may be recommended to make sure the child does not have congenital adrenal hyperplasia with or a similar condition where immediate medical intervention is needed.
+The combination of hypospadias and an undescended testicle sometimes indicates a child has a difference of sex development condition, so additional testing may be recommended to make sure the child does not have congenital adrenal hyperplasia with salt-wasting (missed diagnoses of salt-wasting CAH are related to an increased risk of neonatal morbidity) or a similar condition where immediate medical intervention is needed.
 Otherwise no blood tests or X-rays are routinely needed in newborns with hypospadias.

 Hypospadias can also occur in females.
-Female hypospadias is defined as a female urethral opening on the anterior vaginal wall proximal to the hymenal ring.
-The urethra is obviously shorter than usual.
+Female or vulval hypospadias is defined as a female urethral opening on the anterior vaginal wall proximal to the hymenal ring.
+The urethra is shorter than usual and is positioned on the lower third of the vaginal vestibule (otherwise it must be referred to as urogenital sinus).
+It can be asymptomatic, or it can be accompanied by postmicturition incontinence (dribble), dysuria, dyspareunia, and recurrent urinary tract infections.
 This condition usually co-exists with other genitourinary conditions like ectopic ureter, renal anomalies, septate vagina and bicornuate uterus.

+Picture of a spread female vulva with severe hypospadias.
+The urethral opening is much lower than normal, almost inside the vagina.

-Hypospadias is a mild difference in sex development, but some consider that the presence of hypospadias alone is not enough to classify someone as a person as intersex.
-In most cases, hypospadias is not associated with any other condition.
+Hypospadias is a mild difference in sex development, but some consider that the presence of hypospadias alone is not enough to classify someone as intersex, while others argue that it is.
+In some cases, hypospadias is not associated with any other condition.
 Hypospadias is considered as an intersex condition by several intersex rights activist groups, who consider the repositioning of a working urethra on a child too young to consent to be a human rights violation.